Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Canadian International Development Agency (CIDA), International Youth Internship Program

 CIDA is Canada's lead agency for development assistance.
 CIDA's International Youth Internship Program gives young Canadian postsecondary graduates the opportunity to apply their knowledge, gain international work experience and develop skills in various sectors.
-Interns are placed for at least six months with Canadian non-governmental organizations (NGOs) and host organizations in developing countries.
+Interns are placed with Canadian non-governmental organizations (NGOs) and host organizations in developing countries.

 Canadian International Development Agency